 At low tide, Canna Island is linked to the neighbouring Isle of Sanday by sandbanks and a road.

-- Both isles (Canna and Sanday) were donated by John Lorne Campbell in 1981 to the NTS (National Trust for Scotland).
-Today they are operated as a farm / conservation area.
+In 1981, both islands (Canna and Sanday) were donated to the National Trust for Scotland (NTS) by John Lorne Campbell (1906-1996).
+Today, they are operated as a farm / conservation area.

-- A large natural harbour is shaped between Sanday and Canna.
-The pier on Isle of Canna and the ones of the other Small Isles, was enlarged and rebuilt in 2005.
-It is used by mv Lochnevis, Caledonian MacBrayne ferry, which connects Canna, and neighbouring Small Isles of Eigg, Muck and Rum, to the mainland port of Mallaig (2h 30min away).
-Lochnevis is able to carry motor vehicles, though NTS permission is needed to land them.
+A large natural harbour is shaped between Sanday and Canna.
+The pier on Canna (along with the piers of the other Small Isles) was enlarged in 2005.
+It is used by the ferry ship MV Lochnevis (operated by Caledonian MacBrayne), which connects Canna (and the neighbouring islands Eigg, Muck and Rum) to mainland Scotland (port Mallaig) which is approx 2 1/2 hours away.
+The Lochnevis ferry can also transport motor vehicles (NTS permission is required).

-The harbour between Sanday and Canna is sheltered.
-It's the only deep harbour in Small Isles, and is popular with west coast yachting traffic from Oban and Arisaig.
+The harbour between Sanday and Canna islands is sheltered.
+This is the only deep harbour in Small Isles, and is popular with west coast Scotland yachting traffic from Oban and Arisaig.

 Isle of Canna cruise terminal